dataclay/rigged-projects/README.md

   - `/output`\
     A placeholder subfolder users can reference for Templater's output destination.
 This repository's `.gitignore` will not track any digital assets within the `/output` folder, but it's useful to have as a placeholder for Templater's users.

+Issue a pull request and the Dataclay team will review your work to merge it into this repository.
+We are grateful for your contribution!

 ## Support